Coronavirus declared public health emergency by WHO

 Fifty foreigners — mainly from EU countries — will also be on the evacuation flight which will head to Spain afterwards.

-Officials have been working to secure a flight out of Wuhan for British nationals after one planned for Thursday failed to get clearance from Chinese authorities.

-The Government anticipates flying out UK citizens who have been in Wuhan and the surrounding Hubei province.

-British nationals have been asked to make their own way to the airport, and it is understood the British Consulate has provided letters to help people in cars get past security checkpoints.
+British nationals and the three Irish people have been asked to make their own way to the airport, and it is understood the British Consulate has provided letters to help people in cars get past security checkpoints.

 Passengers say they have been told only to take hand luggage on the flight.